2016 Michigan State Spartans football team

 The 2016 Michigan State Spartans football team represented Michigan State University during the 2016 NCAA Division I FBS football season.
 The Spartans played in the East Division of the Big Ten Conference and played their home games at Spartan Stadium in East Lansing, Michigan.
 They were led by head coach Mark Dantonio, who was in his tenth season.
 They finished the season 3–9, 1–8 in Big Ten play to finish in sixth place in the East Division.

 The season marked a major disappointment for the Spartans as it was their first losing season under Dantonio and the school's first losing season since 2006.
 As a result, the team was not bowl eligible.
 The Spartans had only lost five games in the three prior years combined, but had reached five losses by their seventh game.

-Previous season

-The Spartans finished 2015 season 12–2, 7–1 in Big Ten play to share the East Division championship with Ohio State.
-Due to their head-to-head win over Ohio State, they represented the East Division in the Big Ten Championship Game where they defeated West Division champion Iowa to become Big Ten Champions.
-They finished the season No. 3 in the College Football Playoff rankings and were selected to play in the CFP Semifinals at the Cotton Bowl Classic where they lost to No. 2 Alabama.

-The season was one of the most successful in school history.
-The Spartans defeated in-state rival Michigan in Ann Arbor after a fumbled snap by Wolverine punter Blake O'Neill was picked up by Jalen Watts-Jackson and returned for a touchdown in the final ten seconds to give Michigan State a 27–23 win.
-The Spartans defeated Ohio State on the road in Columbus, playing without Connor Cook and relying on the arms of backup QBs Damion Terry and Tyler O'Connor.
-Michael Geiger would make a 41-yard field goal as time expired to give the Spartans a 17–14 win and to win the East Division.
-Michigan State would win its third Big Ten Championship in six years after defeating Iowa in the Big Ten Championship Game, 16–13.
-The Spartans were selected to play in the College Football Playoff, where they were defeated by eventual National Champion Alabama, 38–0, finishing with a 12–2 record and achieving their fifth 11-win season in six years.